caffeine/site/_posts/2016-4-4-LOWTIDE-Investigation.md

 ## A Closer Look

 We pulled out our lab tools and started looking into how we degrade over small requests.
-And the answer is: we don't.
+And the answer is: we didn't.
 Or at least, not according to the tools.
 Here's what those experiments looked like:

 ![lowtide-first-experiment](/images/lowtide_first_experiment.png)

 What is seen here is... nothing.
 These two populations behave the same.
 None of the experiments we ran would show changes in performance for response size ranges between 200kb-400kb.
-Perhaps for response sizes that are MUCH more, as in "may not fit in your RAM" more, we can show something.
+Perhaps for response sizes that are MUCH larger, as in "may not fit in your RAM" large, we can show something.
 But that wouldn't be seen here; that's not the problem we think may exist for <400kb.

 ...so we started wondering about our tooling.